To pursue a Bachelor’s Degree in Biology, or not to pursue a Bachelor’s Degree in Biology: that is the question.

 - Environmental manager

 Industries that hire environmental biologists include governments, the public sector, charities, nonprofit organizations, and ecological agencies.

-Other popular careers for graduates with a biology degree are:
+Additional Industries that hire graduates with a biology degree

 If you’re interested in a biology-related career, find out how University of the Cumberlands can help you earn a respected biology degree.
 Go beyond the classroom with specialized research, at home and abroad, and enjoy exciting opportunities through our Biology Honor Society.
 Find out more today by visiting our website or contacting our admissions group at 877-713-8767.